 For each Match, both Team Sheets, the Score Sheet and all Score Cards must be photographed by the coach/captain/organiser of BOTH teams following completion (in case the home team loses the sheet).
-The hosting team must retain the original copies, and a PDF scan must be sent to the AFLG Umpire Coordinator (Walter.Gibilaro(at)AFLG.de) and the AFLG Results Officer by email (Graham.Howard(at)AFLG.de) in accordance with Law 11.4.5.
+The hosting team must retain the original copies, and a PDF scan, a .png or .jpg file must be sent to the AFLG Umpire Coordinator (Walter.Gibilaro(at)AFLG.de) and the AFLG Results Officer by email

+(Graham.Howard(at)AFLG.de) in accordance with Law 11.4.5.